pranbakes/version-control-starter/README.md

 ## Verbose instructions

-If you're reading this file (I KNOW THAT YOU ARE), the copy of the file could be in many places.
+If you're reading this file (I KNOW THAT YOU ARE), the copy of this file could be in many places.
 I'm writing this file on my laptop in the wee hours of Friday Sep 21, 2018.
 This file is called `README.md`, and it is written in [markdown](https://en.wikipedia.org/wiki/Markdown)